 During the year ended March 31, 2017, the Company performed a consultation service related to the usage of cord blood processing devices and consumables and recorded RMB16.8 million (\$2.4 million) as a reduction of direct costs.
 Golden Meditech is a distributor of such devices and consumables in the PRC and the Company is a customer of Golden Meditech.
-Since the consideration of the consultation service cannot be sufficiently separated from the Company's purchases of such devices and consumables and the fair value of the benefit provided for cannot be reasonably estimated either, the consideration received from Golden Meditech was recorded as a reduction of direct costs.
+Since the consideration of the consultation service cannot be sufficiently separated from the Company's purchases of such devices and consumables and the fair value of the benefit provided for cannot be reasonably estimated either, the consideration received from Golden Meditech was recorded as a reduction of direct costs as associated cord blood processing devices and consumables which the Company purchased from Golden Meditech were consumed and included in direct costs.
 The terms and conditions of the arrangement were reached through arm's length negotiation.